-Live chat is a great tool to have, especially when businesses are working remotely and looking out for ways to provide support during COVID-19 to their customers.
+It is an invaluable tool to have at a time when businesses are working remotely and looking for ways to provide support during COVID-19 to their customers.

 Here's how you can add live chat software to your website in 5 minutes.

 Read more: Delightful Tools: Our Secrets to Working Remotely During COVID-19

 Social media is one of the easiest ways for brands to reach out to customers quickly and proactively.
 Likewise, customers often prefer social platforms to get prompt answers to their questions.
 The current crisis has further given a boost to this trend.

 That means a large number of customers are now using social platforms for interacting with brands.
 Since social media is an unforgiving space where one wrong action can damage the brand, it's essential to use it carefully and strategically.

 Be mindful of what you say and how you answer customer questions on platforms like Facebook, Instagram, and Twitter.
 No matter the situation, try to maintain your calm and respond respectfully while communicating on social platforms.
 That’s the only way to work your way around social media in a crisis.

 In case, the customer conversation goes out of control on social media, consider sorting it out in a different channel - an email or phone call.
 This way you will be able to take the conversation into your hands and resolve issues quickly.